Kim Olson. Owner

 I grew up in Macon, MO and after high school I attended MACC in Moberly, where I received my Associates Degree.
 Although my passion was in art classes I had no strong desire to continue my college education and found myself unhappy in retail management.
 After talking with my sister Kim, who is also a hairdresser, I was convinced to give it a try.
 In the fall of 2000 I moved to Columbia and started cosmetology school at Columbia Beauty Academy.

-As a hairdresser I’ve continued my education by attending hair shows in St Louis, Chicago, New York, Lake Geneva, Orlando and L.A.
+As a hairdresser get to use my creativity as I hone my expertise.
+I am passionate about continuing my education and I strive to attend at least one hair show a year and several in-salon training sessions with Kevin Murphy, Color Proof, and Wella.
+I’ve attended hair shows in St Louis, Chicago, New York, Lake Geneva, Orlando, New Orleans and L.A.
 I keep up on the latest trends in products, hair cutting and styling for women and men, coloring techniques and formal styling.
-I have attended the Midwest Beauty Show for 8 years in Chicago where I completed hands on training with Pivot Point for formal styling, color and cutting classes.
-I completed training in New York on innovative coloring techniques and fashion forward haircuts with the Doves.
-In Lake Geneva I was able to see and be inspired by Nick Arrojo from TLC’s “What Not to Wear.”
-I also went to Chicago and had a two day styling and cutting training with Eric Fisher and the Aquage team.
-In Omaha I attended a two day hands on cutting and styling training with Wayne Grund and the Surface team.
-In Orlando, I participated in classes with Beth Mindardi, Nick Arrojo, Martin Parsons and The Doves and learned new color and formal styling techniques.
-Los Angeles brought us to the Wella studio to learn about the new innovative Product I.D. color application.
-I am passionate about continuing my education and I strive to attend at least one hair show a year.
+Some highlights of my past education include: Pivot Point for formal styling, color and cutting classes.
+Innovative coloring techniques and fashion forward haircuts with the Doves.
+Training with Eric Fisher and the Aquage team.
+Cutting and styling training with Wayne Grund and the Surface team.
+I’ve also participated in classes with Beth Mindardi, Nick Arrojo (from TLC’s past show “What Not to Wear”), Martin Parsons and The Doves and learned new color and formal styling techniques.